 Lent is a time of inner reflection, self-sacrifice, denial, and repentance.
 If something has a grip on you, more than likely, it’s become unhealthy.
 It may or may not be an idol.
 Lent season is an opportunity to grow closer to God, to remember Jesus’ life and death, and to focus more on him and less on ourselves and our busy schedules.
 Fasting, or abstaining, for certain activities and items in our lives can help us focus on the life and sacrifice of Jesus.
 Here are 10 popular ideas for what to give up during the lent season:

 - Online Shopping

 For more ideas, read 50 Things to Give Up for Lent

 Greater intimacy with God is the reward of sacrifice.
 His love and one’s salvation are not reliant on denying oneself chocolate or beer, but idolatry stands in the way of worshiping the one true God.
 These 40 days are set aside to praise and worship the Lord; to read the Bible more, and to pray more often.
 Christians who observe Lent correctly anticipate deeper intimacy with the Lord, which is the blessing; they do not expect rewards such as more favorable answers to prayer or the resolution of health concerns, although many Christians have reported that, following Lent, they experience freedom from long-standing issues.

-What Are Your Motives?
+What Are Your Motives for Observing Lent?

 Is Lent a matter of obedience to tradition or obedience to God?
 A means of achieving works-based salvation or of giving praise and thanks to Christ that He finished that work for eternity?
 A way to achieve a resolution or a means of growing closer to the Father?